kaltura/KalturaGeneratedAPIClientsTypescript/README.md

  Below is a list of features to be added:
 - [ ] Generate `kalsig` per request.
+- [ ] Request timeout support
+- [ ] Cancel file upload should abort request
+- [ ] Add Node.JS client
+- [ ] When updating an object, ignore properties marked as insert only property.
 - [ ] Code documentation of classes/enums/actions.
 - [ ] Add developer/api guide.
 - [ ] Simplify syntax of enums representing strings.